Meet the Faculty

 - Rhetoric Society of America

 - Civil Rights Movement Film, Fiction, and Rhetoric

 - Theories of Ethos

-- Where the Sacred and Secular Harmonize: Birmingham Mass Meeting Rhetoric and the Living Legacy of African American Prophecy. *Forthcoming, October, 2017.
+- Where the Sacred and Secular Harmonize: Birmingham Mass Meeting Rhetoric and the Prophetic Legacy of the Civil Rights Movement. *Forthcoming, October, 2017.

 - "Breaking the Chains of Science: The Rhetoric of Empirical Racism in Django Unchained."
 Black Camera, Volume 7, Number 2 (Spring 2016)73-78.

 - "'Hear Me Tonight': Ralph Abernathy and the Sermonic Pedagogy of the Birmingham Mass Meeting."
 Rhetoric Review, 32:2 (April 2013): 156-173.
 Winner of Theresa Enos Anniversary Award for Best Essay.